humdrum-tools/humdrum-documentation/guide/ch14/index.md

 Perhaps we might want to eliminate all the pitch information, and simply listen to the rhythmic structure of a work.
-That is, we might change all of the pitches in a work to a single pitch \-- in the following case, middle C:
+That is, we might change all of the pitches in a work to a single pitch &mdash; in the following case, middle C:

 ```bash